lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Discover the hidden serenity of **Fuguo Tibetan Buddhist Temple**.
+          Discover tranquility with a visit to Fuguo Tibetan Buddhist Temple.

-          This secluded sanctuary offers an authentic spiritual experience, inviting you

-          to find tranquility and immerse yourself in the peaceful atmosphere of Tibetan
+          Immerse yourself in the serene atmosphere of

-          Buddhism.
+          this spiritual sanctuary and appreciate the beauty of Tibetan Buddhist culture.

         image:
           type: ImageBlock
           url: /images/Icon1.jpg